If you are selling your home in Massachusetts it is possible you may see a buyer try to purchase your home with a home sale contingency.

 I find that many Realtors do not even truly understand what a right of 1st refusal is!
 When you allow a buyer that can’t purchase a home without selling their own (contingent sale) to have a right of 1st refusal you are doing your seller client a tremendous disservice.

 When I am marketing a home and a legitimate buyer comes along that wants to purchase this property, the last thing I want is to cloud the negotiations by telling them we must wait 24-48 hours (the typical time allowed) to give another buyer their “1st right of refusal”.
 Why on earth would I want to be required to call another buyer who doesn’t qualify to purchase the house without selling their own home to ask them if they would like to exercise their “right of 1st refusal”?
+The only way this should be done is if the buyer has some skin in the game and risks losing their earnest money deposit if they do not complete the sale.

 This is pointless waste of time!
 I have found that some Realtors advise their clients that this arrangement is acceptable out of pure stupidity or because it gives them a small sense of accomplishment even though they have accomplished nothing.